-Indi cator Reference Indicator Criteria (R) Volume of CSO discharged per average rainfall year Volume in gallons of CSO discharged subsequent to completion of phase one of the DC Clean Rivers Project as approved under the LTCP by river and waterway.
+Indicator Reference Indicator Criteria (R) Volume of CSO discharged per average rainfall year Predicted volume in gallons of CSO discharged subsequent to completion of phase one of the DC Clean Rivers Project as approved under the LTCP by river and waterway.

-The predicted volume of CSO discharged in FY 2021, based on historical annual average rainfall conditions, totaled approximately 1.1 billion gallons, with approximately 399 million gallons in the Anacostia River, 677 million gallons in the Potomac River, and 35 million gallons in the Rock Creek (R).
+The predicted volume of CSO discharged in FY 2024, based on average year rainfall conditions in the years 1988-1990, totaled approximately 766 million gallons, with approximately 54 million gallons in the Anacostia River, 677 million gallons in the Potomac River, and 35 million gallons in the Rock Creek (R).